ActuallyFreshIce/better_tracks/README.md

 The Create jar (`create-fabric-0.5.1-j-build.1631+mc1.20.1.jar`) must be placed in `run/mods` when developing.

 All mod items appear in the **Better Tracks** creative tab.
 Currently this tab contains just the Waypoint Wand.

+PLANNING TO PUSH TO 1.21.1 AND WORK ON AGAIN SOON, CHECK MY TRELLO AT "NAUTICS.CC"